Yinozzz/Suduko-game-web-app/README.md

 Enter the project directory: `cd cd Project2`

-Create the python virtual environment: `python3 -m venv venv`.
+Create the python virtual environment: `python3 -m venv venv`

-Activate the python virtual enviroment: `source ./venv/bin/activate`.
+Activate the python virtual enviroment: `source ./venv/bin/activate`

 Install all the requirements from the requirements.txt file: `pip install -r requirements.txt`

 Initial the database:

+(For test we have uploaded a database file 'project2.db', so if you just want to run the project, you could skip this init to 'flask run')

 `flask db init`